 Equation can be used to calculate the probability of selecting a category or class among K possible classes.
 In this definition mk is the number of observations of category k.
 Given N observations, π can be estimated using a maximum likelihood (ML) approach (Sudderth, 2006).
-ML is a point estimate which means it does not estimate the posterior distribution; instead it just estimates an important point (e.g. mean) of this distribution.
+ML is a point estimate that means it does not estimate the posterior distribution; instead it just estimates an important point (e.g. mean) of this distribution.
 In the case of a multinomial distribution, the result is empirical frequencies of discrete categories (e.g. for a specific observation the probability of each category can be calculated by dividing the number of samples in that category by the total number of samples):

 However, if the number of data points is not large enough, ML estimation of π will have a high variance (e.g. the estimated value varies around the real value by a large amount) and some categories even may have a zero probability.
 Estimating zero probability for an event means that that we believe that event will never happen.
 In practice many events of interests are rare but with some positive probability of happening and therefore estimating a zero probability for their occurrences is a bad estimation.

 An example of this problem is the problem of N-gram modeling of phonemes.
 For instance, consider the problem of finding the probability of 3-grams of phonemes occurring in English.
-Given a finite amount of text, many of 3-grams will never be observed.
-If we model the problem using a multinomial distribution and use an ML approach to estimate the occurrence probabilities, the result will contains many zeroes or unrealistically small numbers.
-The estimated value for the probability of each 3-gram (parameters in question) will be a point estimate (in this case the mean) of the underlying distribution for these parameters.
+Given a finite amount of text, many 3-grams will never be observed.
+If we model the problem using a multinomial distribution and use an ML approach to estimate the occurrence probabilities, the result will contain many zeroes or unrealistically small numbers.
+The estimated value for the probability of each 3-gram (parameters in question) will be a point estimate, in this case the mean, of the underlying distribution for these parameters.

 An alternate approach is to infer π using a Bayesian approach (Gelman, 2004).
 We should define a prior on π in such a way that a posterior inferred by multiplying the prior and likelihoods remain in the same family of distributions.
 In Bayesian statistics, this particular property is named conjugacy (Gelman, 2004) and the prior is called a conjugate prior for the likelihood.
 For example, the conjugate prior for the Gaussian distribution with known covariance is itself a Gaussian distribution.
 Consider N Gaussian observations x1,x2,…,xN.
 Suppose the covariance matrix Σ is known.
 We can place a normal prior over the mean with mean μ0 and covariance Σ0.
 This prior is indicated with Norm(μ0,Σ0).
-After observing N data points the posterior over mean is given by (using Bayes rule):
+After observing N data points the posterior over the mean is found using Bayes Rule and given by: